Modern Slavery Act Disclosure Policy

 - Tell us if you think there is more we can do to prevent people from being exploited.

 The principal areas of risk we face, related to slavery and human trafficking, include:

-- Certain areas of the supply chain have been identified as being at a higher risk –these were identified in clause 2.4
+- Certain areas of the supply chain have been identified as being at a higher risk.

 - Recruitment either through agencies or direct.
 We manage these risk areas through our procedures set out in this policy.